Cleveland Clinic logo

 How is ameloblastoma treated?

-• Radical surgery: Most people with ameloblastomas need radical surgery.
-Your provider will remove the tumor and a large amount of bone and tissue to reduce the chance of your tumor growing back.
-They may remove part or all of your lower jaw (mandibulectomy) or all or part of your upper jaw (maxillectomy).
+• Radical surgery: This treatment is most common.
+Your surgeon will remove the tumor and a large amount of bone and tissue to reduce the chance of the tumor growing back.
+They may remove part or all of your lower jaw (mandibulectomy) or your upper jaw (maxillectomy).

-• Conservative surgery: Your provider will remove your tumor and a small amount of healthy tissue and bone.
-Conservative surgery may be an option if your tumor is small and unlikely to invade nearby bone and tissue.
+• Conservative surgery: Your surgeon will remove the tumor and a small amount of tissue and bone.
+This may be an option for small tumors that are unlikely to invade nearby structures.

 Additional treatments following surgery

-Radical surgeries for ameloblastomas usually require a lengthy recovery period (several months).
-Afterward, you may need additional treatments to get back to feeling like yourself again.
+You may need more treatments before you get back to feeling like yourself again.

 You may need:

-• Reconstructive surgery: You may need to work with a plastic surgeon to restore the appearance of your face and jaw.
-These procedures involve transferring bone from one part of your body (like your hip or your shoulder blade) to rebuild your jaw.
+• Reconstructive surgery: Working with a plastic surgeon can help restore your appearance.
+Surgery often involves using bone from one part of your body to rebuild your jaw.

-• Nutrition guidance: A dietitian can help you choose nutritious foods that are easy to chew and swallow while you’re healing.
+• Nutrition guidance: A dietitian can help you choose nutritious foods that are easy to chew and swallow.
+They can provide guidance if you need tube feedings while your jaw heals.

 Outlook / Prognosis